breakstate/42_abstract_vm/README.md

 - Must handle errors in a non-scalar manner

 ## Key components
-- Lexer
+- Lexer<br>
 The Lexer decides whether or not an input file is preset.
 If not, the program will wait on input from stdin.
 - Parser
 - Stack
 - Factory